 Source: Stock Rover*

-The dividend growth investing strategy has performed relatively well, with positive returns.
+The dividend growth investing strategy has returned to positive results across all categories.
+The recent market volatility has lowered returns, but the trend has reversed.
 The table below shows their performance by category.
-All categories are now in positive territory.

 Stock Market Valuation This Week